Gabmax4/esp-webserver-battery-csv/README.md

 An ESP8266/ESP32 project that exposes battery telemetry via an on-device **web server**, renders a **real-time chart** in the browser (AJAX), and lets you **export CSV** for analysis.
 The repo also contains the **hardware for a 25-slot charging dock** with per-slot **CHARGE/FULL** LEDs.

-> The frontend lives in **`data/index.html`** (SPIFFS/LittleFS).
-When the ESP web server runs, the page fetches `/battery` periodically and updates the chart; CSV can be downloaded from the same page or from a dedicated endpoint.
+Frontend lives in **`data/index.html`** (SPIFFS/LittleFS).
+The page polls `/battery` periodically and updates the chart; CSV can be downloaded from the same page or from a dedicated endpoint.

 ---